 Setting goals at work can help provide the discipline and motivation you need in order to succeed.
 When you set goals at work you can be setting them at an organization level, team level or an individual level.
-In each instance however the goals should be orientated towards helping you achieve the company’s stated goals and objectives within the definition of your role.
+In each instance, however, the goals should be orientated towards helping you achieve the company’s stated goals and objectives within the definition of your role.
+For example, if your goal is to improve your customer journey then you will need to read a guide on mapping it and pick out the points that you can improve upon.
+Over time, you will see if the changes you made are taking your towards your goal.

-For example setting professional goals at work for a Sales Executive could include closing x number of new customers for $100,000 or more in new revenue.
+Another example is setting professional goals at work for a Sales Executive could include closing x number of new customers for $100,000 or more in new revenue.
 This in turn can align with the company’s broader goal to achieve x% growth in a particular market or domain.

 When it comes to setting professional goals at work there are a couple of things we should first consider.
 According to The management of organizations: strategy, structure, behavior by Barney and Griffin goals can serve four primary functions: